 Convenient access to your loan online with a card and an app

 Minimum time in business requirements

-Recently acquired by American Express, Kabbage was founded in 2009 as a technology company that connects small businesses with cash flow solutions including short-term business loans and payment processing loans.
+Recently acquired by American Express, Kabbage was founded in 2009 as a technology company that connects small businesses with cash flow solutions, including short-term business loans and payment processing loans.
 It also offers online banking services and small business tips and resources.
-It was started as a way to help small businesses get the cash they need quickly and with less paperwork than a typical bank.
+It was started to help small businesses get the cash they need quickly and with less paperwork than a typical bank.

 You can apply for a short-term business loan online and get an automatic financial review with approval the same day.
 You can also apply over the phone with a representative if you have questions.
 Typically funding is completed within three business days, sooner if the funds are deposited into your PayPal account.
 Terms vary but are usually between six and 18 months.